btcpayserver/btcpayserver-doc/Wallet.md

 # BTCPay Server Wallet
 This document explains the features of the internal BTCPay wallet.
 For frequently asked questions - check the [Wallets FAQ](FAQ-Wallet.md)

-Note: A [private key](https://en.bitcoin.it/wiki/Private_key) (xprv)is **never** required for BTCPay to work.
+Note: A [private key](https://en.bitcoin.it/wiki/Private_key) (xprv) is **never** required for BTCPay to work.
 The software needs a public key (xpub) which is a watch-only wallet token.
 The xpubkey allows BTCPay to generate a new address each time a new invoice is created.
-It enables users to observe the wallet balance and transactions without the need for a private key.
+It enables users to observe the wallet balance and transactions without having to share their private key.

 If you're using a [third-party host](ThirdPartyHosting.md) and are asked to provide a private key, it's certainly a scam.
 Never share your private key with anyone.
 It's called private for a reason.